|

 pictures, and invited to choose ones which

-represented a good holiday
+represented a good holiday experience.
+Photographs

-Photographs from Danish advertising
+from Danish advertising material were chosen,

-Nevertheless, it is difficult to record
+it is difficult to record interpretations and

-interpretations and reasons for choice.
+reasons for choice.

 The children shows

-pictures representing abilities and
+pictures representing abilities and sensory

-sensory experiences, then togetherness.
+experiences, then togetherness.
 They

 said they chose ones that looked fun.
 Some

-responded to the ‘niceness’ of the
+responded to the ‘niceness’ of the photograph.
+They

-water in particular.
+chose photographs of water in particular.
 There

-some connection with their existing leisure, and
+seem to be some connection with their existing

-their own standard perceptions
+leisure, and their own standard perceptions of a

-showing babies or the opposite sex.
-The
+avoided pictures showing babies or the opposite

 parents varied in their preferences, valuing

-peace and quiet, relaxation,
+peace and quiet, relaxation, scenery, and

-scenery, and commercial pleasures, and simple
+commercial pleasures, and simple joys.

 Thus children like